testcontainers/testcontainers-java/docs/test_framework_integration/jqwik.md

 [Redis Backed Cache Integration Test](../examples/jqwik/redis/src/test/java/quickstart/RedisBackedCacheIntTest.java) block:withTestContainersAnnotation
 <!--/codeinclude-->

-The test above displays an `@Example` and a `@Property`.
+The test above uses `@Testcontainers` with one redis `@Container`.
+It contains an `@Example` and a `@Property`.
 The redis container will be restarted between both.
-The assumption about redis is, that whatever key or value is used, the value should be able to be retrieved again by the key. jqwik generates keys and values and tries to falsify this assumption.
+Theassumption about redis is, that whatever key or value is used, the value should be able to be retrieved again by the key. jqwik generates keys and values and tries to falsify this assumption.
 By default, the property will be tried 1000 times.

 ## Examples